jasonbayton/11ty/_src/blog/2024/09/play-protect-changes-2024.md

     - Enterprise
 ---

-In a surprise announcement this week, Google have confirmed sideloaded applications - such as those deployed via EMM solutions - will no longer be sent to Google servers for Google Play Protect scanning on enterprise-managed devices.
+In a surprise announcement last week, Google have confirmed sideloaded applications - such as those deployed via EMM solutions - will no longer be sent to Google servers for Google Play Protect scanning on enterprise-managed devices.

 ## Why apps are sent to Google